 (this is not a sponsored post, I booked and paid for this tour without any consulation with Green Tortoise)

 How did I end up in Yosemite with Green Tortoise?

-What’s the story: I travelled to Yosemite from San Francisco with a tour group called Green Tortoise.
+I travelled to Yosemite from San Francisco with a tour group called Green Tortoise.
 A tour was the right option for me as I was backpacking through Nor Cal and didn’t have a car, plus I was on my own and wanted to meet some friends.
-A short trip through Google and Trip Advisor narrowed the choice down to Green Tortoise, and as an added bonus the date of the next trip was perfect for me – stars had aligned.
-The tour bus would drive through the night while we all slept so that would arrive in Yosemite as the sun was rising, in time for breakfast and then a day of hiking.
-Spending one night camping just outside the valley so we could spend the next day exploring, then another night ride back to San Francisco – easy!
+After exploring Google and TripAdvisor the choice was narrowed down to Green Tortoise.
+As an added bonus the date of the next trip was perfect for me – the stars had aligned.
+One of the advantages was that the tour bus would drive through the night while we all slept so that would arrive in Yosemite as the sun was rising.
+Just in time for breakfast and then a day of hiking.
+We would then spend one-night camping just outside the valley so we could spend the next day exploring.
+Then another night ride back to San Francisco – easy!
 It turned out to be a three days of little discoveries.

 Green Tortoise have these spectacular buses that work the same way as caravans.
-During the day you have chairs and tables to lounge on, but when you want to go to bed they turn into three-tiered bunk beds – the bottom bunk was the best as you had less chance of rolling out when the bus went round a corner a little sharply.
+During the day you have chairs and tables to lounge on, but when you want to go to bed they turn into three-tiered bunk beds – the bottom bunk was the best as you had less chance of rolling out when the bus went around a corner a little sharply.

-How to cut a watermelon: You would think after a life time of devouring this amazing fruit that I would have mastered the art of cutting it up.
-Nope I had been doing it wrong!
+You would think after a life time of devouring this amazing fruit that I would have mastered the art of cutting it up.
+Nope, I had been doing it wrong!
 However, over breakfast I was put on fruit salad duty, it was here that the Green Tortoise chef, Adam, taught me the best way.

 - Cut the ends off so it stands on its head easily